MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-methods.md

 > [!NOTE]
 > In Microsoft Entra ID, a password is often one of the primary authentication methods.
 You can't disable the password authentication method.
 If you use a password as the primary authentication factor, increase the security of sign-in events using Microsoft Entra multifactor authentication.

-The following additional verification methods can be used in certain scenarios:
+These other verification methods can be used in certain scenarios:

 * [App passwords](howto-mfa-app-passwords.md) - used for old applications that don't support modern authentication and can be configured for per-user Microsoft Entra multifactor authentication.
 * [Security questions](concept-authentication-security-questions.md) - only used for SSPR
 * [Email address](concept-sspr-howitworks.md#authentication-methods) - only used for SSPR

-## Usable and non-usable methods
+## Usable and nonusable methods

 Administrators can view user authentication methods in the Microsoft Entra admin center.
-Usable methods are listed first, followed by non-usable methods.
+Usable methods are listed first, followed by nonusable methods.

-Each authentication method can become non-usable for different reasons.
+Each authentication method can become nonusable for different reasons.
 For example, a Temporary Access Pass may expire, or FIDO2 security key may fail attestation.
-The portal will be updated to provide the reason for why the method is non-usable.
+The portal gets updated to provide the reason for why the method isn't usable.

-Authentication methods that are no longer available due to "Require re-register multifactor authentication" are also displayed here.
+Authentication methods that are no longer available due to **Require re-register multifactor authentication** also appear here.

 :::image type="content" border="true" source="media/concept-authentication-methods/non-usable.png" alt-text="Screenshot of non-usable authentication methods." :::

-## Next steps
+## Related content

 To get started, see the [tutorial for self-service password reset (SSPR)][tutorial-sspr] and [Microsoft Entra multifactor authentication][tutorial-azure-mfa].